wbcai/litness-test/README.md

 The data will be saved in `data/` and in your designated AWS S3 bucket.
 Note: it is common to have unsuccessful queries from the Billboard API for certain dates.
 It is even more common for the Spotify API to not have music attributes for songs from Billboard charts.

-## Executing model pipeline
+## Executing model pipeline with Makefile

 Once you extracted and saved the Billboard and Spotify dataset in S3, you can execute the entire model pipeline with the following command:

     make pipeline

-Then you can validate each step of the pipeline with the following command:
+Perform unit tests with the following command:

     make validate

-Any issues with the pipeline will generate a warning log.
+Reset pipeline (i.e., delete files in `/data` and `/model`):

+    make clear

+Run application:

+    make run

-You can also execute each step of the model pipeline with `run.py` for more configurations.
+## Execute each step of model pipeline with `run.py` for more configurations.

 ### Download the extracted dataset from S3: